content-left-bg.png

 Equipment

-Any non-consumable physical item that has the capability of yielding a service benefit to the department for more than one year (that may include capital assets and portable and attractive items) and is not land, buildings or infrastructure.
+Any non-consumable physical item that contributes to the department's objective for more than one year (that may include capital assets and portable and attractive items) and is not land, buildings or infrastructure.

 Equipment register